 In all its databases and IT systems, EPPO uses a harmonized coding system for plant and pest names.
 These computer codes were initially developed by Bayer in the 1970s but are now maintained and developped by the EPPO Secretariat.
 All EPPO codes can be consulted via the EPPO Global Database.
 They can also be freely downloaded via a dedicated platform for incorporation into other IT systems.

-EPPO Global Database is a database which has the objective to gather all pest-specific information that has been produced or compiled by EPPO.
-It currently contains scientific and common names for plants and pests, as well as their associated computer codes (EPPO codes), EPPO datasheets, EPPO Standards (except PP1 Standards see below), EPPO Reporting Service articles, geographical distribution, list of host plants and pictures for many pests, pathogens and invasive alien plants.
+EPPO Global Database has the objective to gather all pest-specific information that has been produced or compiled by EPPO.
+It currently contains scientific and common names for plants and pests, as well as their associated computer codes (EPPO codes), EPPO datasheets, EPPO Standards (except PP1 Standards see below), EPPO Reporting Service articles, geographical distributions, host plant lists and pictures.
 The EPPO Global Database is a web-based database but an offline version (EPPO Global Database Desktop) was launched in July 2018 to replace PQR.

 The whole series of EPPO Standards PP1 Efficacy Evaluation of Plant Protection Products is now included in a web-based database (and no longer published as paper brochures).
 All general standards can be accessed free of charge.
 Access to specific standards is provided for an annual fee (subscriptions can be made online via the database).
 A new interface was released in January 2018.

 The EPPO Database on Resistance Cases is a database containing information on the development of resistance of pests to Plant Protection Products in the EPPO region.
 The database aims to share documented resistance cases among the authorities responsible for registration of PPPs across the EPPO region and between authorities and other stakeholders.